Meimeeee/BookInventoryManagement/README.md

 ---

 ## 🛡️ 2.
-Security Filter & Token Verification

-For all **non-public API requests**, a security filter ensures that a valid JWT token is provided.
+Authentication & Authority

+- `Authentication` Verifys the identity of the user.
+- `Authority` Verifys the user's permissions.

-### ➤ BISecurityFilter:
+### ➤ Step-by-step:

+1. **Client sends request with JWT:**
+   - Sends a request with the JWT in the `Authorization` header.

+2. **Server receives the request:**
+   - Filters the request using `BIAuthentication`.

+3. **BIAuthentication processes the request:**
+   - Extracts JWT from the request.
+   - Decodes the JWT using `JwtService`.
+   - Checks if the token is valid and not expired.
+   - If valid:
-- Extracts the access token from the `Authorization` header:
+     - Extracts user information from the token.
+     - Sets the user in the `SecurityContextHolder`.
+     - Allows the request to proceed.
+   - If invalid:
+     - Returns an authentication error.

+---

 ## 📦 3.
 Project Structure
 ```